leoenix/soen-341/Acceptance Tests/AcceptanceTests.md

 ## :two: &nbsp; Ask & Answer Questions

 **_Scenario #1_**
+Given that I am not a signed in user
+When I click the "Ask Question" button
+Then I will be redirected to the login page

 **_Scenario #2_**
+Given that I am a signed in user
+When I click the "Ask Question" button
+Then I will be redirected to the Ask Question page.

 **_Scenario #3_**
+Given that I am a signed in user
+When I click on the button "Ask Question"
+Then I will be redirected to the "Ask a public question" page If the title or description field is missing a message will be displayed "missing information".

 **_Scenario #4_**
+Given that I am a signed in user
+When I click on a specific question from the list of "All questions" Then I will be directed to the "Answers" page

 ## :three: &nbsp; Upvote An Answer and Select The Best Answer